-3.B.
-Detailed description of MALDA
+3.2 Detailed description of MALDA

 In the MALDA, fiber amplifiers are added to fiber when too few wavelengths are available to set up new lightpaths.
 The algorithm terminates when all the traffic demand has been accommodated and the load on all the IP routers become under their processing capacity.
-Accordingly, we expect that the smallest possible number of fiber amplifiers will then be deployed in the WDM network.
+In addition, we expect that the smallest possible number of fiber amplifiers will be deployed in the WDM network.
 The MALDA is similar to the e-MLDA described in Section 2.
 The point of difference between the e-MLDA and the MALDA is that the latter only deploys an additional fiber amplifier when the wavelengths are too few to accommodate the traffic.
 For this purpose, we need to modify Step 5.2 of the e-MLDA.
 Once a fiber amplifier has been added to a fiber, we are able to connect a lightpath that uses the newly available wavelengths.
-Whether or not a new amplifier should or may be added is checked in the new step, Step 6.
+Whether or not a new amplifier should be added is checked in the new step, Step 6.
 The following two steps are one of the two differences between the e-MLDA and the MALDA.
 Another difference is described in the next subsection.

-Step 5.2 If nodes t and v are directly connected via a fiber, we may be able to set up lightpaths between nodes t and v.
+- Step 5.2 If nodes t and v are directly connected via a fiber, we may be able to set up lightpaths between nodes t and v.
 In this case, we try to accommodate $q{i'j'}$ by deploying a new fiber amplifier on the fiber, so we go to Step 6.
-If nodes t and v are not directly connected, on the other hand, then we set $v \leftarrow B{tv}$ and go back to Step 4.

-Step 6 Check the number of fiber amplifiers currently deployed on the fiber between nodes t and v.
-If N{max} amplifiers have already been used, it is not possible to accommodate the required traffic and we terminate our algorithm.
+If nodes t and v are not directly connected, on the other hand, then we set $v \leftarrow B{tv}$ and go back to Step 4. - Step 6 Check the number of fiber amplifiers currently deployed on the fiber between nodes t and v.
+If $N{max}$ amplifiers have already been used, it is not possible to accommodate the required traffic and we terminate our algorithm.
 Otherwise, we add an additional fiber amplifier to increase the number of available wavelengths on the fiber, and connect the existing lightpaths (see Sec.
-3.D. for more detail).
+3.4 for more detail).
+Note that the wavelengths used by the lightpaths from node t to node v are released and newly available wavelengths provided by the added amplifier are reassigned to those lightpaths.
 We then set $v \leftarrow j'$ and go back to Step 4 in order to check whether or not we are able to set up new lightpaths between nodes t and v by adding a fiber amplifier.